zwave-js/zwave-js-ui/README.md

 `zwave/_CLIENTS/ZWAVE_GATEWAY-office/api/getAssociations/set`

-I will get this response:
+I will get this response (in the same topic without the suffix `/set`):

 ```json
 {